 Container gardening is an excellent choice when a garden plot isn't an option, such as when living in an apartment with only a patio or balcony.
+But even if you have a large yard, growing plants in containers overcomes many landscape challenges such as compacted soil, poor drainage, and competition with tree roots.
 Although container gardens are easy to maintain even for the novice gardener, it's important to know what not to do to ensure the best outcome for your plants.

 While just about any type of durable container can hold soil and plants, the best containers for gardening have drainage holes in the bottom.
 It may be tempting to skip the drainage holes simply to avoid having a mess on your driveway, patio or deck if you overwater the container plants, but the holes are necessary.
-If the containers are exposed to heavy rain, the water has nowhere to go and stays in the pot, which could cause root rot.
+If the containers are exposed to heavy rain, the water has nowhere to go and stays in the pot, which will cause root rot for most plants.

 Downpours that lead to water depth above the soil line could kill the plants or wash away seeds, seedlings and sprouts.
-No drainage also means you'll have to manually dump out the water whenever the soil ends up under water.
+No drainage also means you'll have to dump out the water manually whenever the soil ends up under water, but the soil will still retain moisture for too long to suit most plants.
 To remedy these issues, either pick a different pot with holes in the bottom or use a 1/4-inch to 1/2-inch drill bit to make holes every few inches around the bottom of a medium or large plastic or resin pot.
 A smaller pot may only need one drainage hole.
 Many plastic and resin plant pots look solid on the bottom but actually have small discs on the bottom that you can push out to create appropriate drainage holes.

 In weather that stays above freezing, terra-cotta, ceramic and concrete pots may be used for container gardening.
 Keep in mind that any pot that absorbs water may also wick water away from the soil, so you may have to water the plants more often.